zarf-dev/zarf/.github/CONTRIBUTING.md

 This document describes the steps and requirements for contributing a bug fix or feature in a Pull Request to Zarf!
 If you have any questions about the process or the pull request you are working on feel free to reach out in the [Zarf Dev Kubernetes Slack Channel](https://kubernetes.slack.com/archives/C03BP9Z3CMA).

+## Community Meetings
+We have biweekly community calls on Wednesdays.
+The easiest way to join is to add yourself to our [Google Group](https://groups.google.com/g/zarf-dev) which will send you a calendar invite.

 ## Developer Experience

 Continuous Delivery is core to our development philosophy.
 Check out [https://minimumcd.org](https://minimumcd.org/) for a good baseline agreement on what that means.